LilYuuu/py561-S23-CodeLab1-Week10/README.md

 # HW 10: 2D Arrays

-Collaborators: Eric Cheng, Jayde Zhou
+Team members: Eric Cheng, Lily Yu, Jayde Zhou

 For this assignment, we created a simple tic-tac-toe with 2D arrays.